Integrated Principal Components Analysis: Covariance Estimators for iPCA

 Similar to previous work on the penalized matrix-variate normal log-likelihood \citep{yin2012model, allen2010transposable}, we can apply an additive-type penalty and define the additive $L_q$ iPCA penalty to be

 where $\lambda_{\Sig}, \lambda_1, \dots, \lambda_K > 0$ are tuning parameters.
 Though there are many potential choices of norm-penalties here, one natural choice is the additive Frobenius penalty, $\norm{\cdot}_q = \norm{\cdot}_{F}^2$, as it is a proper generalization of PCA.
 That is, performing iPCA with the additive Frobenius penalty is equivalent to PCA in the $K = 1$ case (see Theorem 1 in \citealt{allen2010transposable}).
 When $K \geq 1$, the additive Frobenius penalty induces a smoothness over the eigenvalues of the covariance matrices and returns a dense full-rank covariance estimator.
-In the sparse covariance setting, we can instead induce sparsity through the additive $L_1$ penalty $\norm{\cdot}_q = \norm{\cdot}_{1,\text{off}}$.
+In the sparse covariance setting, we can instead induce sparsity through the additive $L_1$ penalty $\norm{\cdot}_q = \norm{\cdot}_{1,\text{off}}$, where $\norm{\mathbf{A}}_{1,\text{off}} = \sum_{i \neq j} A_{ij}$.
 Applying the additive $L_1$ penalty to the inverse covariance matrix is common practice, but one can alternatively apply the additive $L_1$ penalty to the inverse correlation matrix.
 This latter approach was adopted in \cite{zhou2014gemini} and \cite{rothman2008sparse}.
-We will return to analyze this approach further in Section \ref{sec:subspace_consistency}, proving that it consistently estimates the true underlying joint subspace under certain conditions.
+Given the plethora and well-studied nature of sparse graphical model estimation, we leverage existing ideas and tools to show that this approach, namely, the additive $L_1$ penalty applied to the inverse correlation matrix, consistently estimates the true underlying joint subspace under certain conditions at a rate of $O \left( \sum_{k=1}^{K}\frac{p_k}{p} \sqrt{\frac{\max\{s_{\Sig}, 1\} \log(\max\{n, p_k\})}{p_k}} \right)$, where $s_{\Sig}$ is the number of non-zero off-diagonal entries in $\Sig^{-1}$.
+However, due to the superior empirical performance of the iPCA Frobenius estimators over the sparse iPCA estimators (see Section~\ref{sec:empirical_results}), we leave the precise theorem statement and discussion of the $L_1$ subspace consistency result to Appendix~\ref{sec:s_consistency}.